phlowdotdev/phlow/site/docs/advanced/advanced-syntax.md

 This guide covers advanced Phlow syntax including enhanced module patterns and code block support for complex workflows.

+## JSON Entry Points

+Phlow can load `.json` files directly as the main flow.
+Because the preprocessor is bypassed, keep the document in its fully expanded shape (for example, use `use` + `input` blocks instead of shorthand module syntax) and avoid directives such as `!include` or `!import`.
+To inspect the parsed structure, run `cargo run -p phlow-runtime -- ./flows/open.json --print --output json`.
+Any `!include` pointing to a file with an explicit non-`.phlow` extension—such as `.json`—injects the raw content, which is useful for bundling payload samples or schemas with YAML-based flows.

 ## Enhanced Module Syntax

 ### Automatic Transformation